arush0077/devops-learning/README.md

 - Containerization of simple web dev project called currency-converter [Used multi-stage deploy]
 - Containerization of notes-app created in django and used nginx reverse proxy in it.
 - Containerization of startup vite project with docker compose.
+- Containerization of nginx reverse proxy setup for 3 different routings.

 ### 🧪 Exercises